axelhzf/talk-javascript-types/slides.md

 --

-> After having used TypeScript for nearly a year, I have to confess: I never want to start a new project without it again.
+> After having used TypeScript for nearly a year, I have to confess: I never want to start a new project without it again. - Tom Dale
- (Tom Dale)

 [https://medium.com/@tomdale/glimmer-js-whats-the-deal-with-typescript-f666d1a3aad0](https://medium.com/@tomdale/glimmer-js-whats-the-deal-with-typescript-f666d1a3aad0)